ÃÛÌÒ´«Ã½

 The by content is published by the FLDOE and is governed by state statute.
 Additional detailed information can be found on the .

-Instructional Materials Challenge Process
+Instructional Materials and Library Media Challenge Process

 Parents/Guardians or residents with objections to existing instructional materials will work directly with the teacher and school administration to discuss their concerns.
+A resident of the county who is not the parent or guardian of a student with access to School District materials may not object to more than one (1) material per month in accordance with State Board rules.

 • Name of Teacher